+- Open Anaconda-Navigator application

+- Select "Environments"

+- Choose c-rise2020 and "Open Terminal"

+- Change directory to the location of the sea level code (e.g.

+C:\Shared\Software\Windows\SeaLevel\SeaLevel\SeaLevelValidation\python code)

+cd C:\Shared\Software\Windows\SeaLevel\SeaLevelValidation\python\code python genStatsTracks.py mission (mission is n1sa or j1j2j3)

-- Open Anaconda-Navigator application - Select "Environments" - Choose c-rise2020 and "Open Terminal" - Change directory to the location of the sea level code (e.g. C:\Shared\Software\'Windows\SeaLevel\SeaLevel\Validation\python code) - The plotting routine needs the input file: "\Shared\Software\Windows\SeaLevel\SeaLevelValidation\data\statsAltiTracks_mis sion".
-Where "mission" is n1sa or J1j2j3. - If this file is missing, then "plotStatsMap.py" will not run.
+- The plotting routine needs the input file: "\Shared\Software\Windows\SeaLevel\SeaLevelValidation\data\statsAltiTracks \mission".
+Where "mission" is n1sa or j1j2j3. - If this file is missing, then "plotStatsMap.py" will not run.
 This file is created by running "genStatsTracks.py" as follows (n.b.
-It can take a long time (~8 hrs) to run): - \$ python genStatsTracks.py mission ("mission" is n1sa or J1j2j3) - Function plotStatsMap.py allows us to plot maps of a preselected domain showing the amplitude and phase of the sea-level annual and semi-annual cycles, the spatial distribution of sea-level trends, and the standard deviation of detrended and deseasoned sea-level anomalies.
+It can take a long time (~8 hrs) to run):

+• Function plotStatsMap.py allows us to plot maps of a preselected domain showing the amplitude and phase of the sea-level annual and semi-annual cycles, the spatial distribution of sea-level trends, and the standard deviation of detrended and deseasoned sea-level anomalies.
 Type:

-\$ python plotStatsMap.py Ion min Ion max lat min lat min stat mission
+python plotStatsMap.py lon\min lon\max lat\min lat\max stat mission (mission is n1sa or j1j2j3)

-- where lon_min, lon_max, lat_min, lat_max denote the four vertices of a rectangle encompassing the domain you are interested in.
+- where lon\min, lon\max, lat\min, lat\max denote the four vertices of a rectangle encompassing the domain you are interested in.
 They represent coordinates and have units of degree.
-The fifth input "stat" denotes the statistic you want to plot:

-- amp an : amplitude of the annual cycle

-- phase an : phase of the annual cycle

-- amp semian : amplitude of the semi-annual cycle - phase semian : phase of the semi-annual cycle - trend : trend - sdev: standard deviation of detrended and deseasoned sea-level anomalies - The last input 'mission' identifies the altimetry dataset: 'j1j2j3' (Jason missions) and 'n1sa' (Envisat/Altika). - As an example, the following will produce a map of regional trends in the domain (10°E-65°E,40°S-10°S):
+The fifth input "stat" denotes the statistic you want to plot: - amp\an : amplitude of the annual cycle - phase\an : phase of the annual cycle - amp\semian : amplitude of the semi-annual cycle - phase\semian : phase of the semi-annual cycle - trend : trend - sdev : standard deviation of detrended and deseasoned sea-level anomalies - The last input 'mission' identifies the altimetry dataset: 'j1j2j3' (Jason missions) and 'n1sa' (Envisat/Altika). - As an example, the following will produce a map of regional trends in the domain (10°E-65°E,40°S-10°S):

-\$ python plotStatsMap.py 10 65 -40 -10 trend n1sa
+python plotStatsMap.py 10 65 -40 -10 trend n1sa